datavana/graphim/README.md

 1. Go to https://gephi.org/gephi-lite/
-   and open the local file `Samples/microcefalia/microcefalia.img.gexf` (the file is not in this repository, ask Jakob for the file).
+   and open the local file `Samples/microcefalia/microcefalia.img.gexf` (the file is not in this repository, see Sciebo).
 3. Click the color palette button (left sidebar), scroll down to the Images section and select  "imgdata" as image source
 4. Zoom into the network to see the images.
 Zoom out again for the next step.